Why Did We Create MCCT?

 The School to Life Project is committed to actively interrupting the special education to prison pipeline.

-The Southern Marin Community Response Team builds capacity and infrastructure in collaboration with partners to respond to and recover from public health threats and emergencies with equitable support for vulnerable communities.
+The Southern Marin Community Resiliency Team builds capacity and infrastructure in collaboration with partners to respond to and recover from public health threats and emergencies with equitable support for vulnerable communities.